Trade show exhibits that fit into a 10' wide by 10' deep space at a convention hall.

 A location set by show management to receive freight before the start of a trade show.
 Exhibit booths and materials are stored at this location and then shipped to the trade show at the designated time.

 A custom portable display for trade shows with booth graphics and structural support for computers, monitors, shelving and locking storage cabinets.

 People who go to a tradeshow event, fairs and expos to visit booths and gather information on or purchase products and services.

 A light source that illuminates translucent trade show display graphics, fabric or other materials from behind.

-Booth structure that makes up the rear of the exhibit.
-Often a 10x10 trade show booth.
+Booth structures that make up the rear of the exhibit.
+Often 10x10 trade show booths.

 Hanging signs or display graphics printed on fabric, vinyl or other material for temporary use.

-A portable printed graphic with a base or pole stand to create an upright banner display.
+Portable printed graphics with a base or pole stand to create an upright banner display.
 Banner Stands are available in various heights and widths.
 See slso called Pull Up Banners and Retractable Banner Stands.

-An area made up of one or more standard units of exhibit space.
+Area made up of one or more standard units of exhibit space.
 Exhibiting companies erect trade show displays within the booth space.
-Also called a Stand at European fairs and expositions.
-Common sizes are a 10x10 Booth, 10x20 Exhibit or 20x20 Exhibit.
+Also called Stands at European fairs and expositions.
+Common sizes are a 10x10 Booths, 10x20 Exhibits 10x30 Exhibits, 20x20 Exhibits or Island Displays.

 The amount of space assigned to an exhibitor on the trade show floor.
 Measured by square footage.